Skip to navigation | Skip to main content | Skip to footer

 Some visitors may already have in place a visa which gives them the right to live and work in the UK (i.e. a ‘dependant’ visa, Global Talent, Skilled worker).

-The quick reference table explains the type of visas that are appropriate for different types of visit purpose.
+For visitors who don’t the quick reference table explains the type of visas that are appropriate for different types of visit purpose.
 This includes information on Temporary Work - Government Authorised Exchange visas, which may be an appropriate alternative route if a visitor visa is not suitable because it does not permit the proposed activities.

 If you are unable to identify a suitable visa from the options, please contact Global Mobility through People Connect People Services - General Request Form - Connect for further advice.